-- The evolution of tree species in a syngameon, through both theoretical and empirical study.
+- The evolution of tree species through natural selection and hybridization, using both theoretical and empirical study.

 - The application and invention of advanced and effective technologies for tree science, particularly for on-demand sample and observation collection.